TESLA Model 3 Long Range

 Watch the Video Overview

-How much does a Tesla Model 3 Long Range cost?
+How fast is the Tesla Model 3 Long Range?

-Is the Tesla Model 3 Long Range good for cold weather?
+Is the Model 3 Long Range all-wheel drive?

 Range